Belarus opposition leader asks U.S. to impose more sanctions | Politics

 Belarus opposition leader Sviatlana Tsikhanouskaya said on Tuesday that she asked U.S. officials to impose sanctions on companies in her country's potash, oil, wood and steel sectors, as she visited Washington seeking stronger action against President Alexander Lukashenko's government.

 On Tuesday during a webinar sponsored by the Atlantic Council think tank, Tsikhanouskaya called for much tougher action by the world's democracies against Lukashenko, who has kept a tight grip on Belarus since 1994 and cracked down on peaceful street protests that began over a disputed presidential election last August.
-"I think it's high time for democratic countries to unite and show their teeth," said Tsikhanouskaya, who will also visit the White House and Capitol Hill.
+"I think it's high time for democratic countries to unite and show their teeth," Tsikhanouskaya said.

+She met with White House national security adviser Jake Sullivan, who conveyed U.S. "respect for the courage and determination of the opposition" in Belarus, National Security Council spokesperson Emily Horne said in a statement.
+"The United States, together with partners and allies, will continue to hold the Lukashenka regime accountable for its actions, including through the imposition of sanctions," the statement said.

 Tsikhanouskaya called for Russian President Vladimir Putin to stop supporting Lukashenko.
 "The relationship of Russia and Belarus at the moment is so close that the next step is loss of independence," she told reporters.
 "We understand that Lukashenko has to pay for the support of the Kremlin."